Spatial scale of agglomeration and dispersion: Number, spacing, and the spatial extent of cities: Derivations

-The AA model is a perfectly competitive \cite{Armington-IMF1969}-based framework with positive and negative local externalities.
-We consider a discrete-space version of the model and abstract away all exogenous differences across regions.
-In the model, productivity of a location is proportional to $x_i^\alpha$ with $\alpha > 0$, representing positive externalities.
+The Allen--Arkolakis model is a perfectly competitive \cite{Armington-IMF1969}-based framework with positive and negative local externalities.
+We abstract away all exogenous differences in regional fundamentals.
+The productivity of region $i$ is proportional to $x_i^\alpha$ with $\alpha > 0$, representing positive externalities.
 The market equilibrium condition is